Macrometacorp/docs/docs/search/patterns.md

   RETURN review.Property_Name
 ```

+This example queries a list of 4524 reviews that satisfy these criteria.

-The following example in Listing 12 shows how prefix matching is conducted on multiple attributes.
-In this scenario, we are interested in finding hotel names that start with "The " and the review titles that start with "Awesome ".
+The following example shows how prefix matching is conducted on multiple attributes.
+In this scenario, we want to find all hotels starting with `The ` and the review titles that start with `Awesome `.

 ```sql
 FOR review IN sample1_view1